yanrizal/hackernews-react/README.md

 ### `yarn start`

-important: please run 'yarn install' to install all dependencies before run this script Runs the app in the development mode.\
+important: please run 'yarn install' to install all dependencies before run this script.\
+Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.